Rayane-WD/Tic-tac-toe-multidimensions/README.md

 Run the main.c file along with all other files in the same folder

 ## Context
-This project was created as part of my studies in the 3rd year of my school ESME Sudria in the major "Innovation".
+This project was created as part of my studies in the 3rd year of my engineer school ESME Sudria.

 This project was created in collaboration with :
 ***Mateo THEVENEY*** - [His Linkdin](https://www.linkedin.com/in/mateo-theveney/).